johnmihal/rit-quantum-imaging-research/README.md

 ### Installing Meep <a name="2.1"></a>
 Meep is most easily installed using conda.
 Go to the meep website for information about this.
 Simply use the recomended conda install, all the other stuff is too complicated.
+For MacOS and Linux the install is simple, use recommended conda install.
+For windows install the WSL(Windows Subsystem for Linux) and install Meep onto the WSL as if it was a Mac or Linux machine.

 ### Known Meep Issues <a name="2.2"></a>
 If your meep installaion keeps crashing when running the code and complains about a GSL error then it is because the GSL that comes with meep is broken.
 You will need to install the a compadible and not broken GSL version into your conda meep installation.
 Simply find the newest and compadible GSL that works with your meep stuff.